neilg63/astro-calc-api/README.md

 - loc: current lat,lng(,alt) coordinates
 - bodies: comma-separated list of required bodies, all or core")
 - iso: 0 = show julian days (default), 1 = show ISO datetime UTC
+- mode: Alignment and refraction options for rise / set times.
+The default is *center disc* with refraction.
+Without refraction, the rise times may be 2 to 5 minutes later and set times 2 to 5 minutes earlier.
+  - 0 => None / unadjusted
+  - 1 => No Refraction only
+  - 2 => Centre disc + no refraction
+  - 3 => Centre disc only (default)
+  - 4 => Bottom disc + no refraction
+  - 5 => Bottom disc only
+  - 6 => Fixed disc + no refraction
+  - 7 => Fixed disc only

 ### GET /sun-rise-set-times